Meet the Team

-Ronnie has been with Farm Credit for over 33 years, and has worked in various lending-related capacities at both the Association and funding bank levels.
+Ronnie has been with Farm Credit for over 35 years, and has worked in various lending and lending management roles at both the Association and bank levels.
 He currently serves as the District Learning Liaison, working with Associations to find solutions to their training needs.
 He spends a significant amount of his work time developing and delivering customized credit training sessions.
 He remains heavily involved in the delivery of Farm Credit University training, and has worked closely with FCU since its inception.
 Ronnie is a graduate of Francis Marion University, the South Carolina Bankers School at USC, and the Graduate School of Banking at LSU.

-Rochelle Lawrence is an Operations Systems Trainer at AgFirst Farm Credit Bank.
+Rochelle Lawrence is the Supervisor of Operations Systems Training at AgFirst Farm Credit Bank.
 Rochelle graduated from Clemson University with a BS in Business Management.
 She came to the Bank in 2017 after spending numerous years in the retail and commercial banking world.
 Rochelle has formerly worked as Imaging Supervisor, Bank Officer, Instructor, and Loan Operations Trainer.
 She currently participates in delivering training for the Operations Systems Academy curriculum via classroom, webinars and Career Café modules.

 Jessica McCrea is an Instructional Designer at AgFirst Credit Bank.
 Jessica graduated from the University Of Georgia with a MEd in Learning, Design and Technology.
 She came to the Bank in 2017 after spending a few years teaching Elementary Education.
 She is currently responsible for developing and designing learning experiences including online courses, videos and other training materials.
 In addition, she assists with the administration of Farm Credit University's programs and courses.

 Karen Weinkle is the Supervisor of Training and Instructional Design at AgFirst Farm Credit Bank.
 She came to the Bank in 2009 after spending six years at an association in the AgriBank District.
 Karen formerly worked as a software applications trainer and a contract corporate trainer for Brown Foreman Corporation, Brown and Williamson, and the KY Department of Education.